Palidino/BattleScape-Server/.github/README.md

 - Select the checkmark (`Commit`).
 - Select the `Synchronize Changes`, which saves your changes into your forked repo.

+You may need to configure your email with git.
+In the terminal, type in `git config --global user.email "email@example.com"` and hit enter.

 To request your changes to be added to the official repo, visit your forked repo on GitHub.
 Select `New pull request`, and then submit your changes from there.